-Your U.S. voting residence address is used to determine where you are eligible to vote absentee.
-For military voters, it's usually your last address in your State of legal residence.
-For overseas citizens, it's usually the last place you lived before moving overseas.
+Your U.S. voting residence address is used to determine where you are eligible to vote.
+For military voters, it is usually the last address you lived at in your state of legal residence.
+For overseas citizens, it is usually the last place you lived at in the U.S. before moving overseas.
 You do not need to have any current ties with this address.

 What if someone else lives there now or the house was torn down?

-Your election office only uses your voting residence address to determine if you're eligible to vote in their jurisdiction and which ballot to send you.
-They won't send anything to that address.
+Your election office only uses your voting residence address to determine if you are eligible to vote in that jurisdiction and which ballot to send you.
+Your election office will not send any voting materials to this address.

-What if I don't know my voting residence address?
+What if I do not know my voting residence address?

-If you can't remember the address where you last resided, we recommend asking family members and checking old records.
+If you cannot remember the U.S. address where you last resided, we recommend asking family members and checking old records.
 Your election office may also be able to help you further.

 Can my voting residence and current address be the same?

 No. In order to vote absentee, you must be living outside of your voting district.

 Do I have to give my current address if I am asking for my absentee ballot by email or fax?